SurrealAI/surreal/docs/surreal_tmux.md

 surreal-tmux create --algorithm ppo <experiment_name> # Runs Surreal-PPO surreal-tmux create --algorithm ddpg <experiment_name> # Runs Surreal-DDPG
 ```

-`surreal-tmux create ...` respects `CUDA_VISIBLE_DEVICES` for using GPU acceleration for rendering and neural network acceleration.
+**Consuming GPU.** `surreal-tmux create ...` respects `CUDA_VISIBLE_DEVICES` for using GPU acceleration for rendering and neural network acceleration.
 You can control what GPUs are used with
 ```bash
 export CUDA_VISIBLE_DEVICES=0,1
 surreal-tmux create ...
 ```
+When there is only one GPU present, the launcher will assign agents, evals and learner to this GPU.
+When there is more than one.
+The launcher will assign learner to one GPU and evenly distribute agents and evals to the remaining GPUs.

 Use `surreal-tmux p` (`p` is a short hand for `list-processes`) to check the status of each process.
 ```bash